couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 # Migration Guide for 3.x Branch

-Couchbase PHP SDK v4 brought a lot of improvements in API.
+Couchbase PHP SDK v4 brought a lot of improvements to the API.
 Some of the changes unfortunately break compatibility with v3.
-This guide helps to upgrade application, and highlights the most important differences.
+This guide helps upgrade applications, and highlights the most important differences.

 API Reference: https://docs.couchbase.com/sdk-api/couchbase-php-client